 - Romantic and Victorian literature

-The program also has strong connections to the Australian Centre, the Research Unit in Public Cultures and the Centre for the History of Emotions.
-It regularly holds symposia and conferences and showcases the work of visiting researchers.
+English and Theatre Studies has strong connections to the Australian Centre, the Research Unit in Public Cultures and the Centre for the History of Emotions.
+It regularly holds symposia and conferences and welcomes the presentation of work by visiting scholars.

 Reading complex texts and interpreting performance events affords us valuable insights into who we are.
 Our graduates are knowledgeable, persuasive, and confident in handling challenging material and complex information, and they find placements in a variety of jobs.
 Just as importantly, you graduate from English and Theatre Studies with a lifetime of pleasure in the arts ahead of you, your appreciation of the world around you quickened by your knowledge of literary and theatrical expression.